Trustworthy Elections: The Role of Electoral Management Bodies

 Autor Therese Pearce Laanelaen Limba Engleză Paperback – 15 iul 2026

 While the technical delivery imperatives of election administration are well understood, there is a wider range of stakeholder needs and expectations that matter for trust-building.
 In addition to delivery-oriented transactional trust, EMB trust-building must also include values-oriented relational trust and the predictability that allows for security-based trust.
-By highlighting stakeholder viewpoints, the book provides a social perspective to what has been seen as a technical and administrative problem and provides a broader range of pathways for EMB trust-building policy and practice.
-Conceptually innovative, and drawing from a rich set of empirical data, this book showcases the stresses and dynamics particular to elections and provides policy relevant insights.
+By highlighting stakeholder viewpoints, the book provides a social perspective to what has been seen as a technical and administrative problem and outlines a broader range of pathways for EMB trust-building policy and practice.
+Conceptually innovative, and drawing from a rich set of empirical data, it showcases the stresses and dynamics particular to elections and provides policy-oriented insights.

 Carte nepublicată încă